cookies-xor-cream/HugoTest/content/posts/poetry/wip/corvidian-osteofrangery.md

 More like the crow flies,
 And less like I stride,
 With a whiplashing neck,
-From what I allides,
+From what I allide.

-Add a tally to the counter
+So add a tally to the counter
-Of the crashes survived.
+Of the crashes I've survived.